jlauinger/master-of-science/code/writings/unsafe-vulnerabilities-1-information-leakage.md

 Let's start with a short discussion of the stack.
 A stack is a data structure that grows like a tower of things.
 New items can be pushed onto the stack, and items on the stack can be removed or popped.
 A CPU uses a stack to keep track of data that is meaningful in the current context.
 Most importantly, it is used for calling functions.
 The stack used in the `x86_64` architecture is an area in the RAM which is identified by the stack pointer register `$rsp`.
-When the current program calls a function, the return address as well as some function parameters (more on this later) are pushed onto the stack, and the processor jumps to the first instruction of the function.
-This jump is done by setting the instruction pointer register `$rip`.
-Then, when the function returns (by executing the `ret` instruction), the return address is popped from the stack and put into the `$rip` register.

 Pushing something onto the stack is done be decrementing the stack pointer by some amount, e.g. a processor word (8 byte on 64-bit architecture).
 Then the data is written to the address where the stack pointer now points to.
 Decrementing the